Gardlok/Strustegy/README.md

 Validation library for Rust with emphasis on the Strategy pattern

-## Features

-### Flexible Validations: Define your own validation strategies and chain them together to create complex validation routines, among other things.

 ## Disclaimer

 This library is still in early development.
 The API is still subject to change.

 ## Contributing